vivocha/bot-sdk/README.md

 | **Transfer value** | (Optional) the value of the configured **Transfer Key** property to expect in BotResponses `data` property to request a transfer to another agent.
 If not set, default is `AGENT` and it must be used in the Bot configuration in Agent Console.
 See the **Transfer to Another Agent** section below in this document |

 ---

 ### Using the Bot Framework version 4

+The following documentation and guidelines apply if you are developing the bot using the **Microsoft Bot Framework v.
+4.x**.

 #### Messages